-After a marriage in the Netherlands that is traditional?
-If you are thinking of having a traditional church ceremony be aware you need to abide by the civil marriage rules first.
-Without a civil marriage you will not be allowed to marry at a church.
+After a wedding in the Netherlands that is traditional?
+If you are thinking of having a traditional church ceremony, be aware you need to abide by the civil marriage rules first.
+Without a civil marriage, you will not be allowed to marry at a church.

 The best (wo)man

 Has your future partner not bothered to show up to the big day?
 Don’t panic.
 You can still get married!
-If, for some reason one of the partner can’t attend the wedding a marriage can still legally be executed.
+If, for some reason one of the partners can’t attend the wedding, a marriage can still legally be executed.

-Something old, something new, something Dutch, something blue.
+Something old, something new, something Dutch, something blue

 The five sweets represented happiness, love, fidelity, prosperity and fertility.
 So if you want to gift your guests something typically Dutch to thank them for attending your wedding, you could think about going the coated almond way.

 New marriage rules

-Now, the husband and wife to will keep all their own assets in case the marriage fails.
-You do however have to prove what is yours so it is advised to see a notary before the big day and keep a record of certain big purchases or gifts throughout the marriage.
+Now, the husband and wife will keep all their own assets in case the marriage fails.
+You do, however, have to prove what is yours, so it is advised to see a notary before the big day and keep a record of certain big purchases or gifts throughout the marriage.

 What do you think of these Dutch wedding traditions?
 Tell us in the comments below!

 Editor’s Note: This article was originally published in January 2018, but was fully updated in November 2022 for your reading pleasure.